LLEF10174U Exploratory Data Analysis / Chemometrics

 After completing the course the student should be able to:

-Describe chemometric methods for multivariate data analysis
+Describe chemometric methods for multivariate data analysis (exploration and regression)

 Describe techniques for data pre-preprocessing